SitwalaM/cefim_vna_beagle/README.md

 # 1. PyViSA

 The core of communicating with intruments using Standard Commands for Programmable Instruments(SCPI) using python is the python package [PyVISA](https://pyvisa.readthedocs.io/en/latest/introduction/getting.html).
 To be able to run PyVISA on the beaglebone black, you will have to remove all unneccesary installations that come with the board like Cloud9 IDE to make space available.
+For internet connections see intructions [here](https://ofitselfso.com/BeagleNotes/HowToConnectBeagleboneBlackToTheInternetViaUSB.php).
 Install required python packages using the following:

 ```bash
   pip install -r requirements.txt